Corporate Social Responsibility (CSR) at BioNTech

 We follow our successful path of growth in a Paris-aligned and environmentally conscious way and strive to be climate neutral by 2030.

 Read in our Sustainability Report 2020 how we are creating value and growth within planetary boundaries.

 We are convinced that BioNTech has a responsibility as a corporate citizen.
 We meet this responsibility with our corporate citizenship concept.
 The material topic "Caring for Patients" will be addressed and developed within this framework.
 In close cooperation with our business areas, we aim to use and promote the skills of our employees in a targeted and effective way through corporate volunteering activities.
 We attribute great importance to shaping our social commitment in a sustainable manner and in line with our corporate values.

 The CSR program as a cross-divisional management tool

 For all relevant issues identified in the materiality process, measures, objectives and implementation deadlines were described in the CSR program.
-By linking the materiality analysis to the CSR program, we ensure that all relevant stakeholder interests are taken into account as much as possible.
-Additionally, we will regularly report openly and transparently on the degree to which we have achieved our objectives.
+By linking the materiality analysis to the CSR program, we ensure that all relevant stakeholder interests are taken into account.

 Read our Sustainability Report 2020 to find out to what extent we met our CSR targets in 2020.